 USING & STORING KETO BREAD

-How do you use paleo bread?
+How do you use keto bread?
 The same way you could use any white bread!
 It’s that versatile.

 Make sandwiches, toast it, make grilled cheese, or use it in any recipe that involves bread.
 I truly can’t think of any where it wouldn’t work.
 I haven’t tried breadcrumbs or croutons yet, though.